 This will execute the following actions:

-- Start an Airy Core cluster in your AWS account.
+- Create an EKS cluster in your AWS account (applying the

-- Print URLs for accessing the UIs and APIs (see recording).
+- Print URLs for accessing the UI and API.

 If you want to customize your